Roots and Radishes

 Where can I buy aged balsamic vinegar?

 I buy aged balsamic at a variety of places, depending on where I'm shopping that day.
-My most recent aged balsamic purchase was at Trader Joe's, but you also find it at Whole Foods, Metro Market (aka Kroger stores), and Woodman's.
-Simply check your local grocery store!
-Or, if you want to splurge, you can try a 25-year aged balsamic from Williams Sonoma.
+Trader Joe's, Whole Foods, Kroger stores, and Woodman's all have it.
+Just check your local grocery store!
+Or, if you want to splurge, you can try a 25-year aged balsamic from Williams Sonoma or a local oil and vinegar shop.

 How do I store peach blueberry salad?